gmarino2048/64bit-os-tutorial/Chapter 1/1.2 - Hello, BIOS/README.md

 Self Test (POST) and makes sure you have a correct and operational system configuration.

+One more thing you need to know: the BIOS doesn't load the boot sector at address 0.
+That's reserved for other things to use.
+Instead, our code gets loaded at address `0x7C00`.
+This wasn't an issue for our simple example since we weren't doing complex jumps, but if we're not careful everything will get messed up now that we're actually trying to do stuff.
+Luckily, NASM makes this easy for us!
+We just need to add `[org 0x7C00]` to the beginning of our file to tell NASM that's where our code is loaded.

 ## Bios Utilities

 When the computer first starts, only the first sector (512 bytes) has